In the Pale Moonlight: Direction and casting

 Director Victor Lobl also planned out the mannerisms shown by Brooks as Sisko where he talks directly to the camera.
 He praised the actor, saying that he delivered exactly what Lobl's written direction had described.
 All of those sequences were shot almost in direct continuity to ensure that the audience believed that it was a single log recording.
 Lobl had those filmed very tightly, and so there were not many options available in editing as only two angles were filmed for those sequences.
 The script had called for Sisko to get more and more drunk during those sequences as he descends into the flashbacks; Lobl had expected the studio to pull that idea before filming, but they did not.
 Lobl also had Sisko begin to remove various parts of his uniform at the same time, which he felt demonstrated that the character was baring his soul about the story.

 "In the Pale Moonlight" featured several recurring characters and actors, with Combs as Weyoun, Biggs as Damar and Robinson as Garak.
-Joining them was McHattie, portraying Ambassador Vreenak.
+Joining them was McHattie, portraying Senator Vreenak.
 He made a second appearance in the Star Trek franchise in the Star Trek: Enterprise episode "The Xindi" as an alien foreman.